eliasson/markuseliasson.se/content/article/design-of-a-designer.md

             pointOfInterest = post.position)
 ```

-As illustrated in the code above, the rule engine is responsible to ensure that each alternative is viable.
+As illustrated in the code above, the `RuleEngine` is responsible to ensure that each alternative is viable.
 The
 alternative where the new wires would intersect with something existing is not a valid alternative and not included
 in the result.

-The rule engine handles what is possible to do and what items of the world that will be affected.
+The `RuleEngine` handles what is possible to do and what items of the world that will be affected.
 It is the
 `SolutionWorkingSet` that is the glue between the graphical representation and the domain model.

 The above method would have been called when the user selects the post item in the 2D rendering.
 Where the UI will call